cardboard-iguana/cardboard-iguana.com/notes/samba.md

 ## Associated Protocols

-* DCERPC is Windows Server‘s RPC connection protocol.
+* DCERPC is Windows Server's RPC connection protocol.
-* DRSUAPI is Windows’ implementation of the “Directory Replication Service” protocol, which is used to keep domain controllers in sync.
+* DRSUAPI is Windows' implementation of the "Directory Replication Service" protocol, which is used to keep domain controllers in sync.

 ## References